-- 30. Participants are able to challenge Squash Manitoba for its compliance with this Policy. - 31.
-Upon receipt of a complaint, Squash Manitoba will: - a.
-Record the date the complaint is received - b.
-Notify the Privacy Officer who will serve in a neutral, unbiased capacity to resolve the complaint; - c.
-Acknowledge receipt of the complaint by way of telephone conversation and clarify the nature of the complaint within seven (7) days of receipt of the complaint - d.
-Appoint an investigator using Squash Manitoba's personnel or an independent investigator, who will have the skills necessary to conduct a fair and impartial investigation and will have unfettered access to all file and personnel - e.
-Upon completion of the investigation and within thirty (30) days of receipt of the complaint, the investigator will submit a written report to Squash Manitoba - f.
-Notify the complainant the outcome of the investigation and any relevant steps taken to rectify the complaint, including any amendments to policies and procedures - 32.
-Squash Manitoba will not dismiss, suspend, demote, discipline, harass, or otherwise disadvantage any the Participant who: - a.
-Challenges Squash Manitoba for its compliance with this Policy - b.
-Refuses to contravene this Policy or PIPEDA - c.
-Takes precautions not to contravene this Policy or PIPEDA; even though said precautions may be in opposition to the regular duties performed by the Participant
+- 29. Individuals are able to challenge the Organization for its compliance with this policy and PIPEDA by submitting a challenge in writing. - 30.
+Upon receipt of a written complaint, the Organization will: - a) Record the date the complaint is received. - b) Notify the privacy officer who will serve in a neutral, unbiased capacity to resolve the complaint. - c) Acknowledge receipt of the complaint by way of telephone conversation and clarify the nature of the complaint within seven (7) days of receipt of the complaint. - d) Appoint an investigator using the Organization's personnel or an independent investigator, who will have the skills necessary to conduct a fair and impartial investigation and will have unfettered access to all files and personnel within ten (10) days of receipt of the complaint. - e) Upon completion of the investigation and within thirty (25) days of receipt of the complaint, the investigator will submit a written report to the Organization. - f) Notify the complainant of the outcome of the investigation and any relevant steps taken to rectify the complaint, including any amendments to policies and procedures within thirty (30) days of receipt of the complaint. - 31.
+The Organization will not dismiss, suspend, demote, discipline, harass or otherwise disadvantage any of the Organization's individuals or stakeholders who: - a) Challenge the Organization for its compliance with this policy. - b) Refuse to contravene this policy for PIPEDA. - c) Take precautions not to contravene this policy or PIPEDA; even though said precautions may be in opposition to the regular duties performed by the individual.